Alberta: Banff National Park & the Canadian Rockies | VBT Bicycling Vacations Skip to Main Content

 Start off your first day in Calgary right by having a VBT representative greet you at the airport.
 A complimentary car service will whisk you to your centrally located hotel, perfectly situated for exploring this vibrant city at your leisure.

-Please note: For the July 6 and July 13 departures, your hotel is conveniently located within the airport, and no meet-and-greet or car service is included.
+Please note: For the July 12 departure, your hotel is conveniently located within the airport, and no meet-and-greet or car service is included.

 Upon arrival in Banff—nestled in the heart of breathtaking Banff National Park—meet your trip leaders at 2:30 p.m. in the hotel lobby for a safety and bike-fitting session.
 Then, stretch your legs on a scenic warm-up ride.
 As you cycle, the grandeur of the Canadian Rockies unfolds around you, with snow-capped peaks and pristine wilderness.
 The ride follows a loop around the Banff golf course and along the Bow River.
 Keep an eye out for local wildlife such as moose, elk, deer, and fox.